dnatale731/hsr-optimizer/docs/guides/en/stat-score.md

 * CRIT Rate / CRIT Damage weight:
     * Crit DPS in general are given the weights 0.75 ATK | 1.0 SPD | 1.0 CR | 1.0 CD, unless they have any other special scaling.
-    * ATK is weighted slightly than CR and CD rolls because in general crit substats will provide a higher boost to damage.
+    * ATK is weighted slightly lower than CR and CD rolls because in general crit substats will provide a higher boost to damage.

 * HP / DEF weight: